Delese Mimi Darko: Early life and education

+Her father is K. G. Osei.
+She is the fourth of five children.

 Career

 Darko joined the Food and Drugs Board in the early 1990s.
 The organisation was subsequently renamed the Food and Drugs Authority (FDA), and Darko has served there in various capacities.
 She has worked in every department of the institution, starting from the laboratory.
 She also helped in the setting up of two technical advisory committees to assist the board in their work.
 She was the designer of the current logo of the FDA.
 Darko was the lead for a collaboration between the FDA and the UK-MHRA in the area of medicine safety, which is now multi-divisional at the FDA with anti-counterfeiting as one of the key areas of support.
 Prior to her appointment as the chief executive officer, she was the head of Safety, Monitoring and Clinical Trial Division.

-In 2020, under Darko's leadership, the FDA was recognised as a World Health Organisation Level Three listed institution.
+In 2025 the Conference of State Parties of the African Medicines Agency (AMA) appointed her as the inaugural Director General of the Agency.

 Other activities

-Since its inception in 2017, Darko has been a member the Scientific Advisory Group of the WHO R&D Blueprint, a global strategy and preparedness plan that allows the rapid activation of research activities during epidemics, chaired by Jeremy Farrar.
+Since it began in 2017, Darko has been a member the Scientific Advisory Group of the WHO R&D Blueprint, a global strategy and preparedness plan for research activities during epidemics, chaired by Jeremy Farrar.
 Other international and local advisory committees she serves on include: